imgix/imgix.js/docs/api.md

 <a name="imgix.URL#getBlend"></a>
 ###URL.getBlend()
-Get the value of the "b" imgix param currently on the image url.
-Same as doing .getParam('b')
+Get the value of the "blend" imgix param currently on the image url.
+Same as doing .getParam('blend')

 <a name="imgix.URL#getBlendWidth"></a>
 ###URL.getBlendWidth()